itsroops/vcf_comp_with_gold_standard/README.md

-# vcf_comp_with_gold_standard
+# Automated VCF files comparison with gold standard file using hap.py tool
-This tool would use the hap.py comparison tool for comparing the generated VCF files with the gold standard file
+This tool would use the hap.py comparison tool for comparing the generated VCF files with the gold standard file.